Inverse Q-Learning Done Right: Offline Imitation Learning in $Q^\pi$-Realizable MDPs: Introduction

-Furthermore, the sample complexity guarantess in \citet{rajaraman2020toward,foster2024behavior,rohatgi2025computational} scale with $\log \abs{\PiE}$ (assuming $\PiE$ is finite), meaning large policy classes, potentially necessary to realize the expert, lead to deteriorated guarantees.
-Additionally, the consequences of misspecification, \ie $\expert \notin \PiE$, are often severe.
+Furthermore, the sample complexity guarantees in \citet{rajaraman2020toward,foster2024behavior,rohatgi2025computational} scale with $\log \abs{\PiE}$ (assuming $\PiE$ is finite), meaning large policy classes, potentially necessary to realize the expert, lead to deteriorated guarantees.
+Additionally, the consequences of misspecification, \ie, $\expert \notin \PiE$, are often severe.
 For instance, \citet{rohatgi2025computational} demonstrated that if the policy class $\PiE$ is misspecified, then it is computationally intractable to learn $\argmin_{\pi \in \PiE} \Dhels{\bbP^\pi}{\bbP^\expert}$, the best in-class policy under the Hellinger distance, in an offline manner.
 However, this theoretical intractability under misspecification seems at odds with practical scenarios, such as training large language models via next-token prediction (a form of offline IL), which perform well despite the expert policy (derived from human-written text) likely not belonging to any reasonable policy class $\PiE$.

-To address this apparent discrepancy, we initiate the study of offline imitation learning by leveraging structural assumptions about the MDP rather than relying on expert realizability.
+To address this apparent discrepancy, we initiate the study of offline IL by leveraging structural assumptions about the MDP rather than relying on expert realizability.
 For example, in language tasks, structural assumptions might involve deterministic, tree-shaped MDPs.
 In robotics, one might assume that next states are determined by compact feature representations of current state-action pairs.
-More generally, we consider MDPs where the action-value function of any policy can be written as a linear combination of features known to the learner.
+More generally, we consider MDPs where the action-value functions of a subset of policies can be written as a linear combination of features known to the learner.
 Such MDPs are referred to as linear $Q^\pi$-realizable MDPs, a class that has been central to recent works in reinforcement learning theory \citep{weisz2023online,mhammedi2024sample,tkachuk2024trajectory}.
 Our primary contribution is to show that, for this class of MDPs, it is possible to develop algorithms that guarantee to output a policy performing arbitrarily close to the expert policy \emph{without imposing expert realizability}.